-The Group completed its transition to alternative benchmark rates, the interest rate benchmark reform (IBOR reform), during the interim period.
-The Group's remaining IBOR exposures as at 31 December 2022 - corporate debt securities indexed to US dollar London Inter-bank Offered Rate - have been automatically switched to the Secured Overnight Financing Rate in accordance with fallback clauses.
+The Group completed its transition to alternative benchmark rates, the interest rate benchmark reform (IBOR reform), in 2022.
+The Group's remaining IBOR exposures as at 30 June 2024 - corporate debt securities indexed to the US dollar London Inter-bank Offered Rate (LIBOR) - have appropriate fallback clauses.
+These clauses automatically switch the instrument from USD LIBOR to the Secured Overnight Financing Rate as and when USD LIBOR ceases.
+As announced by the Financial Conduct Authority, the one-, three- and six-month synthetic USD LIBOR settings will cease on 30 September 2024.